DOMjudge/domjudge/doc/manual/shadow.rst

 all the files and all directories together in one directory and use the ``misc-tools/import-contest.sh`` script to import them.
-Note that, if you have no team linked to your account, it will complain that it can't import jury submissions if you have no team linked to your account.
+Note that, if you have no team linked to your account, it will complain that it can't import jury submissions because you have no team linked to your account.
 That is fine since these submissions will be read using the event feed later on.

 Configuration the external contest source